undefined

 Trustees

-Mike Tull - Chair of Trustees
+Mike Tull - Chair

 Mike is a former head teacher, HMI, and educational consultant, bringing valuable experience in working with schools and young people to Pennine Heritage.
 He is active in the local charitable sector, including membership in the Rotary Club and Hebden Bridge Literary and Scientific Society.

-Judith Schofield - Vice-Chair of Trustees
+Judith Schofield - Vice-Chair

 A retired Chartered Valuation Surveyor, Judith has extensive professional experience of leadership and project management, and knowledge of the systems and processes required for an efficient and sustainable building.